 Sara Zewde is a prominent landscape architect and urbanist and the founder of Studio Zewde.

-Contribution: Sara Zewde integrates cultural narratives into her designs, creating spaces that reflect and enhance the cultural and historical context of their locations.
+Contribution: Sara Zewde integrates cultural narratives into her designs, creating spaces that reflect and enhance their locations’ cultural and historical context.

 Social Media: Linkedin